Help header

 Coventry Building Society and The Co-operative Bank

-Coventry Building Society has reached an agreement of key terms with the owners of The Co-operative Bank to buy the Bank subject to agreeing the contract and gaining approval from the financial services regulators.
+Coventry Building Society has reached agreement with the sellers of The Co-operative Bank to buy the Bank subject to gaining approval from the financial services regulators.

 Delivering for members